5 Statistical inference

 [1] 165.5401

-In practice is it more common to transform the mean estimate into a z-statistic which has a standard normal distribution (denoted \(N(0,1)\)), with mean zero and standard deviation of one.
+In practice, it is more common to transform the mean estimate into a z-statistic that has a standard normal distribution (denoted by \(N(0,1)\)), with mean zero and standard deviation of one.

 \[ z = \frac{\overline{x} - \mu_0}{\sigma/\sqrt{n}} \]